aplteam/Cider/docs/Cider-User-Guide.md

 ###### init

 If not empty this must be the name of a function within `projectSpace`.
-The function will be executed after a project was opened.
+The function will be executed after a project was opened or imported.

 Such a function should not return a result; if it does anyway it should be shy.